-- In the first episode of Ashes to Ashes, Shaz is kidnapped.
+- In the first episode, Shaz is kidnapped.
 Everyone is stuck on what to do and we slowly zoom in on Gene Hunt's office.
 The door opens...

 "Right, let's fire up the Quattro."